constanrine5d/consurf-stand-alone-amino-acid-analysis/README.md

 ### Enhanced Analysis Pipeline
 - Author: Konstantinos Grigorakis
 - Contributions:
-  - Complete 6-step local automated workflow (database setup → visualization)
+  - Complete 7-step local automated workflow (database setup → visualization → coevolution)
   - Position-specific amino acid distribution analysis with automated sequence grouping
   - UniProt-based enzyme characterization system with batch API querying for the found sequences
   - PyMOL session generation with traditional ConSurf color scale visualization
+  - Coevolutionary analysis module with pairwise covariance computation and visualization

 **Note**: This repository was created in part with AI assistance ("vibe-coded") and may contain errors or incomplete configurations.
 It is intended for personal/research use only.
 Please verify all settings and paths for your specific environment before use.